Discovering Causal Signals in Images: The neural causation coefficient

 \subsection{Testing NCC}

-We test the performance of NCC on the T\"ubingen dataset, version 1.0 \citep{Mooij14}.
+We test the performance of NCC on the T\"ubingen datasets, version 1.0 \citep{Mooij14}.
 This is a collection of one hundred heterogeneous, hand-collected, real-world cause-effect observational samples that are widely used as a benchmark in the causal inference literature \citep{Lopez-Paz15b}.
-The NCC model with the highest synthetic held-out validation accuracy correctly classifies the cause-effect direction of $79\%$ of the T\"ubingen dataset observational samples.
-This result outperforms the previous state-of-the-art on observational cause-effect inference, which achieves $75\%$ accuracy on this dataset \citep{Lopez-Paz15b}.\footnote{The accuracies reported in \citet{Lopez-Paz15b} are for version 0.8 of the dataset, so we reran the algorithm from \citet{Lopez-Paz15b} on version 1.0 of the dataset.}
+The NCC model with the highest synthetic held-out validation accuracy correctly classifies the cause-effect direction of $79\%$ of the T\"ubingen datasets observational samples.
+This result outperforms the previous state-of-the-art on observational cause-effect discovery, which achieves $75\%$ accuracy on this dataset \citep{Lopez-Paz15b}.\footnote{The accuracies reported in \citet{Lopez-Paz15b} are for version 0.8 of the dataset, so we reran the algorithm from \citet{Lopez-Paz15b} on version 1.0 of the dataset.}

+This validation highlights a crucial fact: even when trained on abstract data, NCC discovers the correct cause-effect relationship in a wide variety of real-world datasets.
+But: Do these abstract, domain-independent, causal footprints hide in complex image data?